K

 Common Health Issues

 For purebred Kai Kens, the purity of their bloodline determines potential congenital health issues.
-Considering their great size and incredible drive for activity, the most common problem is injuries while active.
-Some variations of the breed are stocky while others are slender, leading to differences in which activities are safe for which dogs.
+Considering their size and incredible drive for activity, the most common problem is injuries while active.
+Some variations of the breed are stocky, while others are slender, leading to differences in which activities are safe for which dogs.

 Kai Ken may suffer from progressive retinal atrophy, negatively impacting eyesight.
-It is important to keep up regular with annual visits to your veterinarian to ensure problems do not go untreated.
+It is important to keep up with regular annual visits to your veterinarian to ensure problems do not go untreated.

 Ear infections are also rather common.
-Dogs with ear issues may show signs through scratching and shaking their head, while others have a dark and noticeable discharge or door.
+Dogs with ear issues may show signs through scratching and shaking their head, while others have a dark and noticeable discharge or odor.
 Do not attempt home treatment without consulting a vet.

 Mostly, Kai Ken suffer from: